 The charity’s announcement comes as new research from the Royal Gwent Hospital in Wales suggests that lack of awareness about late onset Type 1 diabetes is leading to some people not being diagnosed early enough and in some cases people can become seriously ill before the condition is identified.

 This research highlights the need for healthcare professionals not to rule out Type 1 diabetes just because a patient is older.
-It is also important for the public to be aware of the main signs and symptoms of Type 1 diabetes, which include being tired, thirsty, losing weight and going to the toilet a lot, especially at night.
+It is also important for the public to be aware of the main signs and symptoms of Type 1 diabetes.
 People also need to understand that they should contact their GP if they have any of these symptoms.